analogdevicesinc/msdk/Examples/MAX32690/SPI_v2/README.md

 Multiple word sizes (2 through 16 bits) are demonstrated.

-By default, the example performs blocking SPI transactions.
-To switch to non-blocking (asynchronous) transactions, reset the `CONTROLLER_SYNC` macro to 0 and set the `CONTROLLER_ASYNC` macro to 1.
-To use DMA transactions, set the `CONTROLLER_DMA` macro to 1 instead.
+By default, the example performs blocking SPI transactions - `CONTROLLER_SYNC`.
+The SPI transfer method is selected using the METHOD variable in **project.mk**.
+Valid options are `CONTROLLER_SYNC`, `CONTROLLER_ASYNC`, and `CONTROLLER_DMA`.
+If not specified, CONTROLLER_SYNC is used by default.

 This example uses the Hardware Target Select control scheme (application does not assert the TS pins).